Genetic Algorithm

 Note — Repair class’

-method takes in a population object and returns a population object, in both cases the size of the population should be the same as the one mentioned in the config (config.GENETIC_POPULATION_SIZE
+_domethod takes in a population object and returns a population object, in both cases the size of the population should be the same as the one mentioned in the config (config.GENETIC_POPULATION_SIZE)Duplicates Removal

 Pymoo gets rid of duplicate individuals in a population to maintain the diversity in the population pool.
 This specific function works by filtering out population individuals which are the same, thus passing on only non-repeating individuals to the next step.